cs220s23/david-node-counter/README.md

 # Node.js Web Counter

-This project is a recreation of a web counter project used as an example in previous class examples, recreated with Node.js, using Redis as a database, ran with Docker containers, within a remote server (AWS EC2).
+This project is a recreation of a web counter project used as an example in previous class examples, recreated with Node.js, getting the count through a, ran with Docker containers, within a remote server (AWS EC2).

 ## Setup
 TODO